AdobeDocs/experience-manager-learn.en/help/forms/document-services/pdf-forms-and-documents.md

 A Certified Document provides PDF document and Forms recipients with added assurances of its authenticity and integrity.

 The most popular and pervasive PDF format is the traditional PDF file.
 There are many ways of creating a traditional PDF file, including using Acrobat and many third-party tools.
 Acrobat provides all the following ways to create traditional PDF files.
-If you don’t have Acrobat installed, you may not see these options on your computer.
+If you don't have Acrobat installed, you may not see these options on your computer.

 * By capturing the print stream of a desktop application: Choose the Print command of an authoring application and select the Adobe PDF printer icon.
-Instead of a printed copy of your document, you’ll have created a PDF file of your document
+Instead of a printed copy of your document, you'll have created a PDF file of your document
 * By using the Acrobat PDFMaker plug-in with Microsoft Office applications: When you install Acrobat, it adds an Adobe PDF menu to Microsoft Office applications and an icon to the Office ribbon.
 You can use these added features to create PDF files directly in Microsoft Office
 * By using Acrobat Distiller to convert Postscript and Encapsulated Postscript (EPS) files into PDFs: Distiller is typically used in print publishing and other workflows that require a conversion from the Postscript format to the PDF format
 * Under the hood, a traditional PDF is very different than an XFA PDF.
-It doesn’t have the same XML structure, and since it’s created by capturing the print stream of a file, a traditional PDF is a static and read-only file.
+It doesn't have the same XML structure, and since it's created by capturing the print stream of a file, a traditional PDF is a static and read-only file.

 A Certified Document provides PDF document and forms recipients with added assurances of its authenticity and integrity.

 ### Acroforms

-Acroforms are Adobe’s older interactive form technology; they date back to Acrobat version 3.
+Acroforms are Adobe's older interactive form technology; they date back to Acrobat version 3.
 Adobe provides the [Acrobat Forms API Reference](assets/FormsAPIReference.pdf), dated May 2003, to provide the technical details for this technology.
 Acroforms are a combination of the following items:

 * A traditional PDF that defines the static layout and graphics of the form.
 * Interactive form fields that are bolted on top with the form tools of the Adobe Acrobat program.
-These form tools are a small subset of what’s available in AEM Forms Designer.
+These form tools are a small subset of what's available in AEM Forms Designer.

 ### PDF/A (PDFs for Archive)